Tinamous/OctoPrint-WhosPrinting/README.md

 A new system wide event is added "WhosPrinting" with a payload of {name, printInPrivate}.
 Where printInPrivate is true other plugins can prevent photographs from being made public (e.g. a Twitter plugin).

-When the user selects themself from the drop down box and presses [Printing], if the "Fire PrintStarted Event" setting is set then a PrintStarted event will be fired.
+When the user selects themselves from the drop down box and presses [Printing], if the "Fire PrintStarted Event" setting is set then a PrintStarted event will be fired.

 Users register for the Who's Printing and this registers them on the OctoPrint login system so they can login another time.
 Additional properties are added to the user settings dictionary of: